mattpopovich/mattpopovich.com/_posts/2024-12-03-how-to-replace-audi-a3-s3-front-dash-air-vent-grilles.md

 ---
-title: "How to Replace Audi A3 Front Dashboard Air Vent"
+title: "How to Replace Audi A3, S3 Front Dash Air Vent Grilles"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2024-12-03 05:50:50 -0600